🍷

 DUH-tun GOHLD-feeld

-Dutton-Goldfield Winery is a Sebastopol-based producer crafting Russian River Valley Pinot Noir, Chardonnay, Syrah, and Zinfandel from sites within the celebrated Dutton Ranch and select cool Sonoma Coast vineyards.
-The winery was co-founded in 1998 by Steve Dutton, the fifth generation of a Sonoma County farming family, and Dan Goldfield, a UC Davis-trained winemaker.
-In March 2025 Dan Goldfield announced he was stepping back from daily operations after 26 years; Melissa Stackhouse, formerly of La Crema and J Vineyards, took over as winemaker.
+Dutton-Goldfield Winery is a Sebastopol-based producer crafting Russian River Valley Pinot Noir, Chardonnay, Syrah, and Zinfandel from sites within the Dutton Ranch family of vineyards and select cool Sonoma Coast sources.
+The winery was co-founded in 1998 by Steve Dutton, a fifth-generation Sonoma County farmer, and Dan Goldfield, a UC Davis-trained winemaker.
+Melissa Stackhouse joined the team in 2022.
+In March 2025 the winery announced that Dan Goldfield was stepping back from daily operations after more than 26 years; Stackhouse assumed full winemaking leadership at that point and Goldfield retained the title of Winemaker Emeritus.
+Steve Dutton continues as winegrower and partner.
 The estate is sustainably farmed with a focus on cool-climate sites.

 Key Facts

-• Dan Goldfield announced in March 2025 that he was stepping back from daily operations after more than 26 years as co-founder and winemaker
+• March 2025: Dan Goldfield announced he was stepping back from daily winemaking operations after more than 26 years and took the title of Winemaker Emeritus

-• Wines are sourced from Dutton Ranch (the family's sustainably-farmed Russian River Valley and Sonoma Coast vineyards) and additional cool coastal sites
+• Wines are sourced from the Dutton Ranch family of vineyards across the Russian River Valley and the Green Valley of Russian River Valley, plus select cooler Sonoma Coast sites

-• Portfolio focuses on Russian River Valley and Sonoma Coast Chardonnay and Pinot Noir, with smaller production of Syrah and Zinfandel
+• Portfolio focuses on Russian River Valley and Sonoma Coast Pinot Noir and Chardonnay, with smaller production of Syrah and Zinfandel

 📜Two Sonoma Lifers Found a Winery

 Dutton-Goldfield Winery began in 1998 as a partnership between two Sonoma wine professionals on different but complementary tracks.
 Steve Dutton represented the fifth generation of his family farming in Sonoma County; the Dutton family had already built Dutton Ranch into one of the most respected sustainably-farmed grower operations in the Russian River Valley, supplying fruit to numerous top California producers.
-Dan Goldfield came from a winemaking background, having trained in chemistry and completed the UC Davis winemaking program before working at La Crema and other Sonoma producers.
-The combination, a serious grower with deep generational roots and a serious winemaker, gave the Dutton-Goldfield project access to outstanding fruit and a winemaker with the experience to translate it into bottle.
+Dan Goldfield had trained in chemistry and completed the UC Davis winemaking program before working at La Crema and other Sonoma producers.
+The combination, a serious grower with deep generational roots and a winemaker with hands-on cool-climate experience, gave the project immediate access to outstanding fruit and a winemaker capable of translating it into bottle.
 The operation has been based in Sebastopol throughout, anchored to the Russian River Valley.

-• Founded 1998 by Steve Dutton (5th-generation Sonoma farmer, Dutton Ranch) and Dan Goldfield (winemaker)
+• Founded 1998 by Steve Dutton (fifth-generation Sonoma farmer, Dutton Ranch) and Dan Goldfield (UC Davis-trained winemaker, prior at La Crema)

 • Combined a serious sustainably-farmed grower operation with experienced cool-climate winemaking